gethinoakes/gethinoakes.github.io/_posts/2016-01-01-a-new-year-a-new-me.md

 It still needs a bit of work, mainly so it works correctly on mobile devices... but I wanted to get it up today to start the new year with.

 ## New Year Resolutions
 Everybody makes new years resolutions, but hardly anybody follows through with them.
-In fact I saw <a href="http://www.statisticbrain.com/new-years-resolution-statistics/" target="_blank">some statistics</a> the other day that only 8% do... which isn't too hard to believe.
+In fact I saw [some statistics](http://www.statisticbrain.com/new-years-resolution-statistics/) the other day that only 8% do... which isn't too hard to believe.

 I'm going to try to be part of that 8% in 2016.
 I have a lot that I want to achieve this year, maybe too much but I really want to spend the year working on myself... as hippy as that sounds.